Lonya0/DeePTB-agent-tools/README.md

 Functions of ABACUS Agent tools are in active development.
 Currently, the following functions are exposed as MCP tools and can be
 - Prepare ABACUS input files (INPUT, STRU, KPT, pseudopotential and orbital files)
-- Modify INPUT and STRU
-- Bader charge
-- Density of states (DOS) and projected density of states (PDOS)
-- Band calculation